igvteam/igv/docs/igvtools_readme.txt

 Options:

-  -t tmpdir  Specify a temporary working directory.
+  -t, --tmpDir tmpdir  Specify a temporary working directory.
 For large input files
              this directory will be used to store intermediate results of the sort.
 The default is the users temp directory.

-  -m number  The maximum number of records to keep in memory during the
+  -m, --maxRecords number  The maximum number of records to keep in memory during the
              sort.
 The default value is 500000.
 Increase this number if you receive "too many open files" errors.
 Decrease it if you experience "out of memory" errors.